nicholaswmin/automap/README.md

 await building.flats.load(repo)

-console.log(building)
+console.log(building.flats)
 // [ Flat { id: '101' }, Flat { id: '102' }, ...]
 ```

-### Saving Format
+## Redis Data Structure

 All keys/values saved into Redis follow a canonical and most importantly,
 human-readable format.

-The idea is that you might stop using this module altogether
+The idea is that you might stop using this module altogether, or simply
-yet you should still have a crystal-clear data structure in Redis
+need to directly get list items from Redis; you should always have a
-that you can easily follow.
+crystal-clear data structure in Redis that you can easily follow.

 For example, in the above example, the flats are saved in the following hash: